Leslie Hore-Belisha: Background and education

-Hore-Belisha was born Isaac Leslie Belisha in Hampstead, London on 7 September 1893.
-He was the only son of the Jewish family of Jacob Isaac Belisha and his wife, Elizabeth Miriam Miens.
+Isaac Leslie Belisha was born into a Jewish family in Hampstead, London, on 7 September 1893.
+He was the only son of Jacob Isaac Belisha and his wife Elizabeth Miriam Miers.
 His father died when he was less than one year old.
 In 1912 his widowed mother married Adair Hore, Permanent Secretary of the Ministry of Pensions.
-Leslie Belisha then adopted the double-barrelled surname.
+Belisha then adopted the double-barrelled surname.

 Hore-Belisha was educated at Clifton College where he was in Polack's house.
 He continued his studies in Paris and Heidelberg, before attending St John's College, Oxford, where he was President of the Oxford Union Society.
 While in Heidelberg, he became a member of Burschenschaft Frankonia Heidelberg in 1912.
 During the First World War he joined the British Army and served in France, Flanders and Salonika and finished the war with the rank of major in the Army Service Corps.
 After the war, after leaving the army, he returned to Oxford and, in 1923, qualified as a barrister.

 Political career

 At the 1922 general election, Hore-Belisha was an unsuccessful candidate for the Liberal Party in the Plymouth Devonport constituency.
 However, thanks to his new political agent, Benjamin Musgrave, he won the seat at the general election the following year, and became known in Parliament as a flamboyant and brilliant speaker.

-He generally allied himself with right-wing Liberals critical of their party's support for the Labour minority governments, joining with Sir John Simon in becoming a 'Liberal National' upon the formation of the National Government in 1931.
+He generally allied himself with right-wing Liberals critical of their party's support for the Labour minority governments, joining with Sir John Simon in becoming a Liberal National upon the formation of the National Government in 1931.
 After the 1931 general election, Hore-Belisha was appointed a junior minister at the Board of Trade.

 He remained in government when the official Liberals withdrew in September 1932 over the issue of free trade, and was promoted to Financial Secretary to the Treasury.
 Hore-Belisha showed considerable intelligence and drive in government, although his intense energy tended to alienate traditionalist elements who resented his status as an "outsider".